kwang30/WExchange/README.md

 1. build elasticsearch as mentioned in Build Elasticsearch.
 2. type redis-server in terminal.
 3. open another terminal window and type: rake jobs:work.
-4. open a final terminal window and type: rails s
+4. Open a third terminal window and type: rails s

-### Running App on Heroku Issues
-Sometimes the server freezes on heroku for user processes due the background processing of updating user recommednation fitlering and elsaticsearch API reindexing and redis-server when viewing user profiles.
-You may get a "Reqest Timeout" Error.
-Please re-render the page if theres seems to be issues with it.